secretstartups/handbook/people-group/offboarding/offboarding_guidelines/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-The [People Experience Coordinator](/job-families/people-ops/people-experience-associate/#people-experience-coordinator) will assign the relevant offboarding to the People Experience Associate from within the offboarding tracker.
-Once assigned, the People Experience Associate creates the [offboarding issue](https://gitlab.com/gitlab-com/people-group/employment/-/blob/master/.gitlab/issue_templates/offboarding.md), immediately upon request by the People Business Partner team in the #offboarding Slack channel and completes all People Experience tasks within 24 hours.
-Many other teams work to deprovision access, this should be regarded as urgent and expected to be completed in 5 working days with the exception of [Laptop returns](/handbook/business-ops/it-ops-team/#returning-oldoffboarded-laptops), which can take 2 - 4 weeks.
+The [People Experience Associate](/job-families/people-ops/people-experience-associate/) in the relevant [rotation](https://about.gitlab.com/handbook/people-group/people-experience-team/#weeklyrotation) will assign the offboarding team member to a People Experience Associate from within the offboarding [tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e7a2c42#gid=989170380).
+Once assigned, the assigned People Experience Associate creates the [offboarding issue](https://gitlab.com/gitlab-com/people-group/employment/-/blob/master/.gitlab/issue_templates/offboarding.md), within 12 hours of the offboarding date (may be sooner once the relevant Associate in the rotation is online) as is stipulated in the #offboarding Slack channel submitted by the People Business Partner.
+Many other teams work to deprovision access including the ITOps team, this should be regarded as urgent and expected to be completed in 5 working days with the exception of [Laptop returns](/handbook/business-ops/it-ops-team/#returning-oldoffboarded-laptops), which can take 2 - 4 weeks.

 # Offboarding Issues